Georift/install-jellyfin-tizen/README.md

 ## Usage

 1. [Ensure your Samsung TV is in developer mode](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html#Connecting-the-TV-and-SDK)
-	- If you're having trouble, make sure you're using the "123" button on the remote when typing in "12345".
+	- If you're having trouble entering the developer screen, make sure you're using the "123" button on the remote when typing in "12345".
+	- Please make sure you enter `Host PC IP` address to the device you're running this container on.

-2. Run this command replacing the final argument with the IP of your Samsung TV
+3. Run this command replacing the final argument with the IP of your Samsung TV

 ```bash
 docker run --rm georift/install-jellyfin-tizen <samsung tv ip>